msg-byu/getting-started/README.md

 0.0 and 0.0.1 for the release).

-For the rest of the questions it's best to stick with Sphinx's default values for now, you can feel free to experiment with them later.
-There are 2 exceptions, The first is that you want to enable the sphinx autodoc extension.
-So when sphinx asks you `autodoc: automatically insert docstrings from modules (y/n)` (this happens right after it asks about 'epub') type `y` for yes.
+For the rest of the questions it's best to stick with Sphinx's default values for now; you can feel free to experiment with them later.
+There are 2 exceptions: The first is that you want to enable the sphinx autodoc extension.
+When sphinx asks you `autodoc: automatically insert docstrings from modules (y/n)` (this happens right after it asks about 'epub') type `y` for yes.
 The second is you want to create a .nojekyll file, this prompt will come up as `githubpages: create